 Conflict and Zen

-What if conflict is not the problem we think it is?
+Conflict does not have to be the problem we think it is.

 Most of us meet conflict with control, avoidance, or a quick fix.
 Conflict and Zen offers another way—one rooted in presence and the quiet strength of deep listening.